myflashlab/webView-ANE/README.md

 * Take full screenshots from your webview object
 * Get GPS location information in to your JS
 * Enable file picker dialog on your HTML input fields
+* change viewport and position of webview at runtime

 Tutorials:
 * [How to enable GPS in Rich Webview ANE?](http://myappsnippet.com/adobe-air-stagewebview-gps/)